RockefellerArchiveCenter/ux-templates/debrief-guide.md

 ## How to run a debrief session
 The debrief facilitator asks each member of the team to share with the group the most serious problems that they noticed during the test.

 The facilitator will note each problem on a whiteboard/flip chart/shared screen.
-If a problem was observed in multiple tests, they will note that.
+If a problem was observed in multiple tests, the facilitator will note that.
 The facilitator will lead a discussion about which are the most serious problems that should be prioritized to fix, and which may require more testing.

 While discussion about how to fix a problem may arise, the focus of the debrief is primarily to identify the most serious usability problems that can be prioritized to be fixed rather than specify the implementation of a solution.